 - There are shipyards outside of Bajor that are almost as large as, and most certainly WIDER than Bajor's moon.
 One in particular orbits Bajor's moon at roughly half a mile out from it, if using your own ship's size as a scale is any indication.

-- In The Lord of the Rings Online, a player can run from the Shire to Rivendell in a single in-game day.
+- In The Lord of the Rings Online, a player can run from the Shire to Rivendell in a single in-game day (in real time, it is a dozen of minutes).
 It took Frodo over two weeks.

 - Developers eventually realized that making overly large zones and cities wasn't very efficient.
 When they introduced the city of New Halas, players are expected to believe that this city compares in size and populous to other cities like Qeynos and Kelethin, but there are only the bare-bones necessity NPCs needed to serve all the game's functions, and you can cross the entire city in about 3 minutes on foot.
 Paineel and Thurgadin were later given the same treatment, being given very little of any environmental flavor, just the essential NPCs.

 - In Dwarf Fortress, any tile can hold an unlimited number of creatures of any size, with the only restriction that all but one of said creatures are lying down.
-This leads to the awkward existential realisation that a tile is large enough to contain a dragon, but not large enough to contain two kittens without one of them crouching.
+This leads to the awkward existential realization that a tile is large enough to contain a dragon, but not large enough to contain two kittens without one of them crouching.
+This is one of many strange aspects of Dwarven Physics.

 - Multi-tile monsters are planned, as soon as the ensuing pathfinding nightmare can be worked around.
-Before then multi-tile trees are planned, which the Toady One notices makes the still single-tile giant monsters look sort of stupid.
+Multi-tile trees have been implemented, which the Toady One notices makes the still single-tile giant monsters look sort of stupid.

 - This is all still a tiny improvement over the game's model, Roguelikes, where each tile can support only a single monster and monsters can't push past each other.
 This can be used to your advantage by clogging the map with trash enemies while plinking something dangerous from long range.